I want a divorce but my partner doesn’t – advice if one person is ready and the other isn’t

 How can you process the news that your partner wants to separate?

-Talk to those close to you, tell them you may not necessarily want their advice or suggestions.
+Talk to those close to you, and tell them you may not necessarily want their advice or suggestions.
 Instead, you may just want to be listened to.
 This can really help to order and process your thoughts.
 Counselling may help too.

 How to divorce someone who doesn't want a divorce

-If, like in the cases of Tini Owens, you want a divorce but your spouse is refusing to have anything to do with it, you can apply to the court for a divorce as a sole applicant.
+If, like in the case of Tini Owens, you want a divorce but your spouse is refusing to have anything to do with it, you can apply to the court for a divorce as a sole applicant.
 This can be done through the government website.

 Read More